Qurat-17/MINIST_Classification/README.md

 ![Sample Prediction]([./sample_prediction.png](https://github.com/Qurat-17/MINIST_Classification/blob/31b5eaa2370fdbc3ae4cefb21c39e39389f6c338/prediction_vs%20actual.png))

-*(Note: To generate these images for your repository, make sure to save the plots from the executed notebook cells as `loss_plot.png`, `accuracy_plot.png`, and `sample_prediction.png` in your repository's root directory.)*
+*(Note: To generate these images for your repository, make sure to save the plots from the executed notebook cells as , `accuracy_plot.png`, and `sample_prediction.png` in your repository's root directory.)*

-## Contributing

-Contributions are welcome!
-Please feel free to open issues or submit pull requests.

-## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
-(If you have a `LICENSE` file, otherwise consider adding one.)